 - Tamper evident Penetration of the security perimeter results in permanent alterations to the equipment that are apparent upon inspection.
-This is the least robust perimeter, since it only reveals an attack after-the-fact, and depends on a specific inspection activity. - SPB type 1 and SPB type 2 shall be tamper evident. - Tamper resistant The security perimeter is difficult to penetrate successfully.
-Compromise of effective tamper resistant designs requires the attacker to use extreme care and/or expensive tooling to expose secrets without physically destroying them and the surrounding perimeter(s). - SPB type 1 shall be tamper resistant, and SPB type 2 secure silicon shall be tamper resistant. - Tamper detecting and responsive The security perimeter and/or access openings are actively monitored.
-Penetration of the security perimeter triggers erasure of the protected secrets. - SPB type 1 shall be tamper responsive, and SPB type 2 secure silicon shall be tamper responsive. - SPB type 1 shall be permitted to have maintenance access doors or panels, provided that their designs and tamper protections do not permit access (penetration) other than as specified in Section 9.5.2.3 Repair and Renewal.
+This is the least robust perimeter, since it only reveals an attack after-the-fact, and depends on a specific inspection activity. - Tamper resistant The security perimeter is difficult to penetrate successfully.
+Compromise of effective tamper resistant designs requires the attacker to use extreme care and/or expensive tooling to expose secrets without physically destroying them and the surrounding perimeter(s). - Tamper detecting and responsive The security perimeter and/or access openings are actively monitored.
+Penetration of the security perimeter triggers erasure of the protected secrets.